timo-reymann/intellij-mjml-support/CONTRIBUTING.md

 > ATTENTION: If you DONT provide steps to reproduce the ticket will be closed WITHOUT FURTHER NOTICE!

 ## License
-By contributing, you agree that your contributions will be licensed under its "Climate Strike" License Version 1.0.
+By contributing, you agree that your contributions will be licensed under its "Climate Strike" License Version 1.0 (Draft).